Bayesian Geostatistical Modeling for Cluster Randomized Trials: Simulation studies

 \subsection{Comparison methods}

 We considered a set of models to evaluate the impact of incorporating spatial effects in clinical trials.
-In our simulation, we created a single individual-specific covariate for simplicity.
 We compared CRT-SMM with four nonspatial methods applied to simulated CRTs. (i) na\"{\i}ve fixed effects model (CRT-FM-na\"{\i}ve), which ignores the cluster effect entirely, (ii) fixed effects model (CRT-FM), which accounts for the cluster effect as a fixed term, (iii) mixed effects model (CRT-MM), which accounts for the cluster effect as a random term, and (iv) cluster-level analysis (CRT-cluster).
-Across individual-level models (i)-(iii), we used the same individual-level mean structure,

-as defined in equation (\ref{eq:2}), and included individual-level variation $\epsilon_{ij} \sim N(0, \sigma_W^2)$.
-For cluster-level model (iv), we used the averaged mean structure
+Across individual-level models (i)-(iii), we used the same individual-level mean structure $\mu_{ij} = \beta z_{i} + \bm{x}_{ij}'\bm{\gamma} + z_{i} \cdot \bm{x}_{ij}' \bm{\delta}$ as defined in equation (\ref{eq:mu}), and included individual-level variation $\epsilon_{ij} \sim N(0, \sigma_W^2)$.
+For cluster-level model (iv), we used the averaged mean structure $\bar{\mu}_i = \beta z_i + \bar{\bm{x}_i}'\gamma + z_i\bar{\bm{x}_i}'\bm{\delta}$.

 \textit{\textbf{CRT-FM-na\"{\i}ve}}\\ First, we consider the CRT na\"{\i}ve fixed effects model (CRT-FM-na\"{\i}ve)